ChandaLab/DISC/README.md

 ## Welcome to DISC!

 DISC is an open source MATLAB package for time series idealization (i.e. identifying significant states and transitions).
-We enhance change-point detection using divisive clustering to accelerate the typical speed of time-trajectory analysis by orders of magnitude while retaining or improving accuracy.
+We enhance change-point detection using divisive clustering to accelerate the typical speed of time-trajectory analysis by orders of magnitude with improved accuracy.
 We have designed the DISC framework to be a flexible approach, with applications primarily in single-molecule data, such as smFRET and force spectroscopy.
-The full details of this work are described in our recent manuscript, which we ask you to kindly cite if using this software:
+The full details of this work are described in our recent manuscript which we ask you to kindly cite if using this software:

 White, D., Goldschen-Ohm, M., Goldsmith, R. & Chanda, B. High-Throughput Single-Molecule Analysis via Divisive Segmentation and Clustering. bioRxiv, 603761 (2019).

 ## DISCO

 DISCO is the graphical user interface (GUI) for DISC.
-We aimed to make DISCO as user friendly as possible and welecome feedback on how we can improve.
+We aimed to make DISCO as user friendly as possible and welcome feedback on how we can improve.
 Please see the provided DISC_user_manual.pdf for full instructions.
 As DISCO gains more use, we can make other requested features available (i.e. dwell time analysis, automated trace selection, etc...).
 All updates will be made available on https://github.com/ChandaLab/DISC pending manuscript acceptance.
 Stay tuned!

 ### Installation